 However, my online sales have grown by 700% since April 2020.
 The challenges that I faced were totally different in terms of the demands on stock and fulfilment.
 I landed a small-brand, high-demand item from a Scandinavian designer.
 Sales of it were so strong that I was suddenly pushed to have enough stock to fulfil orders.
 I needed cash (working capital) to allow me to pre-order stock.

 And my buyers had changed too, beyond all recognition.
 Orders were now coming from all over the world.
 The internet is global, and while we accept that in terms of searching for information or talking to each other, it’s a surprise when it’s someone placing an order with your business.
 I’d never considered that we would trade internationally, but that’s what we’re doing.

 We’ve now had orders land from as far away as Melbourne and Hong Kong, and that’s a really exciting feeling.

 A change in the balance of retail trade

-We asked Ellie & Bea for their best advice to independent retailers moving online:
+We asked the owner of Ellie & Bea for her best advice to independent retailers moving online:

 - Learn, understand and develop an armoury of social media skills.
 You’ll need all of them to keep up with the demands of your market.
 If you can harness the power of social media, your sales will skyrocket.